EVEREST | Nepal

 How safe is the food and water?

-As in Kathmandu, once on the trail in to base camp it is highly recommended that you stick to treated rather than tap water.
-Properly boiled water is available in all the teahouses and bottled water is readily available in stores en route but to reduce the amount of trash and pollution in the valley we encourage you buying boiled or UV treated water from teahouses.
+As in Kathmandu, once on the trail to Everest Base Camp, it is highly recommended that you stick to treated rather than tap water.
+Boiled water is available at all teahouses, and bottled water is readily available at stores en route.
+To reduce trash and pollution in the valley, we encourage you to buy boiled or UV-treated water from teahouses.
 You can also bring your own water treatment solution.
-We will provide some teas and coffees at meal times but if you want sodas, bottled waters, specialty coffees, or drinks outside of meal times we ask that you purchase them yourself.
+We will provide some teas and coffees at meal times during the trek, but if you want sodas, bottled waters, specialty coffees, or drinks outside of meal times, we ask that you purchase them yourself.
 Nepal isn’t known for its cuisine.
-The food on the trek to base camp can become a bit monotonous but it’s energy dense and fufilling.
-Asian inspired, there is a lot of fried rice, rice based meals, soups, omlettes etc. Stick to meals where the food is obviously local and sourced from the valley.
-We stay in reputable teahouses who have a good understanding of food hygiene so our climbers and trekkers rarely get sick.
-It’s ok and somewhat expected to get a slightly upset tummy as you’ll be eating food that is different to what you are used to.
-At Base Camp, we have our own chefs who are incredible and take every precaution, in a full catering kitchen.
-They also cook Western foods, have fresh food including fruit, vegetables and meat resupplied regularly and serve a good variety.
-CTSS is known to have the best food on the mountain and given where in the world we are, that’s a remarkable feat.
+The food on the trek to Everest Base Camp can become monotonous, but it’s high in energy and satisfying.
+Asian-inspired: there is a lot of fried rice, rice-based meals, soups, omelettes, etc. Stick to meals that use food obviously sourced from the Khumbu Valley.

-What’s the accommodation at Base Camp like?
+What’s the accommodation at Everest Base Camp like?

-We use North Face VE-25 tents.
-They’re large, spacious (the same size as a 3 man tent) and extremely high quality.
-Inside you will have a thick, comfortable 15cm sleeping mattress and a pillow.
+For our standard tents, we use North Face VE-25 tents.
+They’re large, spacious (the same size as a 3-person tent), and extremely high quality.
+Inside, you will have a thick, comfortable 15cm sleeping mattress and a pillow.
 This is placed on top of a ground cloth to keep out the wet and cold.
-We do offer a heated double roomed tent under our Everest executive program.
-To avoid you overcrowding your tent, there is a separate gear tent where you may store your climbing equipment.
+To avoid overcrowding your tent, there is a separate gear tent where you may store your climbing equipment.

 Will I be sharing a tent?